 The Department of Public Safety (DPS), Motor Carrier Safety Assistance Program (MCSAP) is the agency responsible for implementing federally funded commercial vehicle safety projects in the Territory.
-This program is spearheaded by the MCSAP/ SAFETYNET Corrdinator, a Lieutenant/Supervisor including two Police Safety Officers, a Fiscal Officer with one position still vacant since 2016.
-For the FY 2018, the MCSAP program is planning to add two additional Police Safety Officers for a total of 8 positions.
+This program is spearheaded by the Acting MCSAP Coordinator (not 100% dedicated to the program), a Lieutenant/Supervisor, three Police Officers, and a Fiscal Officer.
+We filled one Police Officer on April 23, 2018 that had been vacant since 2016.
+Our MCSAP/SAFETYNET Coordinator position has been vacant since July 2017.
+In September 2017, she took emergency medical retirement.
+Our Fiscal Officer is working on loading our Safetynet inspections.
 As a critical part of improving the quality of life for its citizens and visitors of the territory, the mission of the DPS/MCSAP consist of two goals: